JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/README.md

 To stop the stack: `docker compose down`.
 To rebuild after code changes: `docker compose down && docker compose up -d --build`.

 ---

-## Set Up Python for Tests and Traces
+## Set Up Python for Traces

-Tests and traces both run on your local machine, outside Docker.
-They use a Python virtual environment inside `src/`.
+The trace script runs on your local machine and only needs the `requests` library — no project modules, no Phoenix packages, no Poetry.
 You only need to set this up once.

 **Step 1.** Open a second terminal and navigate to `src/`:
 ```
 cd src
 ```

-**Step 2.** Create the virtual environment:
+**Step 2.** Create a virtual environment:

 On macOS or Linux:
 ```
 python3 -m venv .venv
 ```

 On Windows:
 ```
 python -m venv .venv
 ```

-This creates a `.venv/` directory inside `src/` that isolates all project dependencies from your system Python (and from other distributions like Anaconda).
+This creates a `.venv/` directory inside `src/` that isolates dependencies from your system Python (and from other distributions like Anaconda).
 The `.venv/` directory is listed in `.gitignore` and will not be committed.

 **Step 3.** Activate the virtual environment:

 On macOS or Linux:
 ```
 source .venv/bin/activate
 ```

 On Windows (Command Prompt):
 ```
 .venv\Scripts\activate.bat
 ```

 On Windows (PowerShell):
 ```
 .venv\Scripts\Activate.ps1
 ```

 If PowerShell blocks the script with a security error, run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` first, then try again.

 Your terminal prompt should now show `(.venv)` at the beginning.
-This tells you the venv is active.
 If you open a new terminal, you will need to activate it again — the activation only applies to the current shell session.

-**Step 4.** Install dependencies for tests:
+**Step 4.** Install the single dependency:
 ```
-pip install --upgrade pip
-pip install poetry==1.8.2
-poetry install -E dev
-pip install openai
+pip install requests
 ```

-The `-E dev` flag brings in `pytest` and `httpx` (the async HTTP client that FastAPI's test client uses).
-The `openai` package is required because `api.py` imports it at the module level for validation classifiers — without it, the import fails before any mocks can take effect.
-It is not declared in `pyproject.toml` (it is installed via pip in the Dockerfile for the Docker path), so you must install it separately.

-**Step 5.** The trace script (`run_traces.py`) only needs the `requests` library, which was already installed by `poetry install` in the previous step.
-If you ever want to run traces without the full test dependencies, `pip install requests` is all that is required.

 In future terminal sessions, just activate the venv — you do not need to reinstall anything: